CruGlobal/propensities-recommendations-challenge/readme.md

 That often looks like <b>personalizing people's digital experiences to help them find the right resources/content for them</b>.
 As an organization that has been producing resources to help people have life-changing experiences with Jesus for more than 60 years, we've ammased a large library of resources (online and offline content, events, experiences, etc.) that could help people on their spiritual journey, and we continue to produce new content daily.
 In recent years, we've began to publish and disseminate our resources online via multiple websites, mobile-apps, and social media channels.
 But with such a large library of content, it can be incredibly difficult for our users to find the right resources for their needs, which can mean the gospel isn't heard and our ministry impact is greatly diminished.

 As part of our "Known & Moving" initiative, we began to consider how we can better personalize each user's experience.
 But to do that, we need to better understand each user's preferences, interests, and goals.
-We been aggregating user clickstream behaviors from a large number of our digital properties to build predictive models/algorithms and offer users their right next best step via recommendation enginges and personalization.
+We have been aggregating user clickstream behaviors from a large number of our digital properties to build predictive models/algorithms and offer users their right next best step via recommendation engines and personalization.
 Ultimately, we want to help each person find the right content, at the right time, in the right way to help them take their next best step on their spiritual journey towards Christ.

-<b>Can you help Cru grow it's ability to offer *each person* their next best step on their spiritual journey as they visit any of our digital strategies - the places we do evangelism and discipleship online?
+<b>Can you help Cru grow its ability to offer *each person* their next best step on their spiritual journey as they visit any of our digital strategies - the places we do evangelism and discipleship online?
 Use your skills in or passion for digital to help us see the fulfillment of the great commission through the internet and technology in this generation.</b>

 <b>For more information on Digital Missions at Cru, visit [www.Cru.org/digitalmissions](www.Cru.org/digitalmissions)</b>